woodbri/family-tree-nodejs/README.md

 ## Configuring the Server

 The section describes how to load a GEDCOM file and configure the server to use it.
-The development and testing has been based on using Sqlite databases are quick and easy to work with and minimize the configuration dependencies and setup.
-Most page requests are served in under 200 ms, but this is obviously based on system performance and load, so your mileage myay vary.
+The development and testing has been based on using Sqlite databases that are quick and easy to work with and minimize the configuration dependencies and setup.
+Most page requests are served in under 200 ms, but this is obviously based on system performance and load, so your mileage may vary.

 The system supports multiple databases and each can be configured independently of the other.